FOGGIE X: Characterizing the Small-Scale Structure of the CGM and its Imprint on Observables: Properties of Clumps

 \subsubsection{Density}

-In Figure~\ref{fig:hexplot3} we explore the density and temperature contrast with respect to the immediate surroundings for a subset of our clumps.
+In Figure~\ref{fig:hexplot3} we explore the density and temperature contrast with respect to the immediate surroundings for a subset{\footnote{We do not have the information on density and temperature contrast on the full set due to computational memory issues.
+So we plot here all the clumps for which this information exists in the catalogs}} of our clumps.
 The top-left panel of Figure~\ref{fig:hexplot3} shows the distribution of clumps in this subset: they probe the same parameter space as the full set (Figures~\ref{fig:hexplot1}, \ref{fig:hexplot2}).
 The top-right panel shows the density contrast of the clumps to their immediate surroundings.
 We remind the reader that we define the environment as a spherical region around the clump itself, which has an extent that is two cells larger than the maximum extent of the clump (see \S\,\ref{sec:id}).
 In rare cases, our environment selection can include nearby dense structures unrelated to the clump, which can lead to density contrasts $<1$ (negative in log space as presented in Figure~\ref{fig:hexplot3}).
 This is particularly true for elongated clumps in crowded environments.
 For illustration, Figure \ref{fig:individual_clump_physical2} (second row, left panel) shows an example of a clump surrounded by higher nearby dense structures, which could, depending on the environment radius, lead to a negative average density contrast.

 Overall, the density contrast increases with clump mass.
 Outflowing clumps seem to have a smaller density contrast to their immediate environment compared to inflowing clumps.
 The median density contrast for all clumps is $\sim 4$, whereas the median density contrast for outflowing structures (radial velocities $> 100$\,\kms) is only $\sim 2$.